 Frameless showers feature sleek glass doors with no metal framing.
 Benefits include:

 Note that the cost to only replace a shower door on a frameless shower enclosure is significantly cheaper than replacing the entire shower enclosure.
 Be sure to talk to your contractor about your current shower enclosure and the cost and labor it will take to replace it with a frameless enclosure.

-Semi-frameless showers come with the same sleek, refined look as frameless showers, but can often better accommodate more layout options and smaller budgets.
+Semi-frameless showers come with a similar sleek, refined look as frameless showers, but can often better accommodate more layout options and smaller budgets.
 These showers have sturdy metal window structures, but keep the door portion frame-free.

 Semi-frameless shower enclosure